Volscente/cheat_sheets/machine_learning/TensorFlow/docs.md

 It executes the DAG based on the hardware underneath (CPU, GPU or TPU)
 ## API Architecture
 ![img_tf_docs_1.png](./../../images/machine_learning/img_tf_docs_1.png)

+## Speed Up Training
+- Async Parameter Server - Some nodes act as parameter servers and other as workers.
+Each worker independently fetches the latest parameters from the PS and computes gradients based on a subset of training samples.
+It then sends the gradients back to the PS, which then updates its copy of the parameters with those gradients.
+Workers can get out of sync.
+Good when there are shallow devices on multiple hosts.
+- Allreduce Parameter Server - Each worker holds a copy of the parameters and each worker computes the gradients.
+They then communicate between themselves the updated parameters.
+Workers are always in sync.
+Good when there are multiple devices on the same host.

+## Model Parallelism
+It is used when the model is too big to fit in one device.

 # TensorFlow Tensors
 ## Constant vs Variables
 The function `tf.constant([3, 2])` produces a Tensor of contanst that can not be modified.